line/abc-virtual-background-maker/README.md

 - Offset

-  You can locate textfields by adjusting `offset` values.
+  You can locate textfield by adjusting `offset` values.
 The value `{"x":"0%", "y": "0%"}` starts from Top-Left corner as the origin point.

   Below table shows reference values according to 1920x1080 or 1280x720 images.
-Use this table as a guide to approximate the placement of your textfields in pixels.
+Use this table as a guide to approximate the placement of your textfield in pixels.

   | Pixels  | 20% | 40% | 60%  | 80%  |
   | ------- | --- | --- | ---- | ---- |